locationtech/jts/doc/JTSOp.md

  * Compute an operation on a geometry and output only geometry metrics and timing

        jtsop -v -a some-geom.wkt Buffer.buffer 10

+ * Compute the intersection of all pairs of geometries from A and B, using a spatial index

+       jtsop -v -a geomA.wkt --b geomB.wkt -each ab -index Overlay.intersection

  * Chain operations using a pipe